 We traveled to Egypt for 10 days from late December 2018 to early January 2019, spending two days in Cairo, four in Luxor, two in Aswan, and our last two in Giza.
 Our style of travel, while not completely immersed in the local experience, is not sheltered from it either.

 We stay in Airbnbs, take trains, eat local food, and for the most part don’t join tours, preferring to do our own research and visit places independently.

 No matter your style though, the things I highlight here will be touchpoints for everyone traveling in Egypt.

-When we visited Giza a week later, we didn’t notice any (never mind additional) security measures.
+When we visited Giza a week later, we didn’t notice any, never mind additional, security measures.
 The ticket office and entrance to the pyramids was as chaotic as could be.

-Just a few days ago, another roadside explosion hit a tourist bus in Giza.
+The following May, another roadside explosion hit a tourist bus in Giza.
 A lot of people on social media say it’s safe to go to Egypt because nothing bad happened to them.
 That’s such a small sample size.
 Two explosions have now taken place in the last 6 months.
 Both targeted tourist buses.